-When it comes to making the world a better place, there’s nothing holdin’ Shawn Mendes back.
-Mendes may be just 20 years old, but he is mature beyond his years and has his eyes on the future — both his future and the future of this generation.
+When it comes to making the world a better place, there’s nothing holding Shawn Mendes back.
+Mendes may be just 23 years old, but he’s mature beyond his years and has his eyes on the future — both his future and that of this generation.

-The “Treat You Better” singer launched a #BuildASchoolWithShawn campaign in 2015, together with nonprofit Pencils of Promise, and quickly exceeded his goal of raising $25,000.
+Back in 2015, the “Treat You Better” singer launched a #BuildASchoolWithShawn campaign with the nonprofit Pencils of Promise, quickly exceeding his goal of raising $25,000.
 With the funds Mendes and his fans raised, Pencils of Promise was able to construct a formal school for children in Shia, Ghana.

-Through his music, Mendes urges his fans not to be discouraged by the many challenges and tragedies they may witness in the world.
+When he's not engaging in his charitable work, Mendes is still showing his support and love for others through his music, urging his fans not to be discouraged by the many challenges and tragedies they may witness in the world.
 Instead, he encourages them to keep taking action and approaching problems with a positive attitude.

 “You can’t take my youth away / this soul of mine will never break / as long as I wake up today / you can’t take my youth away,” the song’s chorus, a reminder to be resilient, goes.

-“It’s about how that youthful thing where you look at the world like it’s a great place will never be stripped because of the horrible things [they] decide to do; it’s an I will always have the positive outlook type of thing,” Mendes told W Magazine in an interview published in May.
+“It’s about how that youthful thing where you look at the world like it’s a great place will never be stripped because of the horrible things [they] decide to do; it’s an I will always have the positive outlook type of thing,” Mendes told W Magazine in a 2018 interview.